lgaudencio/bring-a-backpack/README.md

 As a user I want to view another users profile so that I can see all their posted destination reviews

+As a user I would like to receive feedback when I edit my profile so that I can see that it has been done successfully

 **EPIC 5 - Photography**

 As a user I want to see photography posts by other users so that I can see how they have captured their visited destination